-Before shadowing or obtaining an internship through the CHP, students must sign a waiver (see link below).
+Before shadowing or obtaining an internship through the College, students must sign a waiver (see link below).
 Students under 18 must also have a parent/guardian sign the release.
-After completing these experiences, the CHP has students fill out a reflection to share what they learned from the experience (see link below).
+After completing these experiences, students fill out a reflection to share what they learned from the experience (see link below).
 This reflection helps us better serve students in the future so we can offer other opportunities and further advising.
 For clinical courses (for credit), there are more specific assignments associated with the experience instead of this reflection.

 Volunteering and informational interviews are additional experiences beyond shadowing and clinical opportunities to explore careers a student is interested in pursuing.
 Volunteering at hospitals and clinics can be a great hands-on way to learn more about the field as well as give back to the community.
 Informational interviews are meetings in person or over the phone with professionals where students can ask questions about their work, training, etc.